shadowman-lab/Ansible-Development/devspaces/README.md

 Your Git user name and email should appear in the output.

 ### Note if a workspace-userdata-gitconfig-configmap already exists, just update your existing config map per the YAML above

+If running OpenShift Dev Spaces >=3.10

+1) Login to OpenShift Dev Spaces

+2) Click username in top right and select User Preferences

+3) Select Gitconfig

+4) Click the Pencil icon next to name and e-mail to update for your Git name and e-mail

 # Pull From Password Protected Registry